ietf/authors.ietf.org/rfcxml-vocabulary.md

 ### Attributes
 #### anchor (Required)
 Document-wide unique identifier for this element.
-Note that the value of the anchor element cannot start with a number.
-Usually, the value will be used both to label the reference in the References section and as an identifier in links to this reference entry; but see [**\<displayreference\>**](/rfcxml-vocabulary#displayreference) for how to change this.
+This will be used both to label the reference in the References section and as an identifier in links to this reference entry; but this can be changed as explained in [**\<displayreference\>**](/rfcxml-vocabulary#displayreference).
+When used in links, this identifier cannot start with a number.

 #### quote-title
 Specifies whether or not the title in the reference should be quoted.
 This can be used to prevent quoting, such as on errata.